With a personal loan, you borrow a fixed amount and pay back the money in instalments over a set period of time, usually between 3 and 10 years.

 Also known as unsecured loans, personal loans are not backed by an asset like your home or your car.

 How do personal loan repayments work?

-If you choose a fixed rate loan, the rate of interest you pay will stay the same over the period of the loan, making it easier for you to budget.
+If you choose a fixed rate loan, the rate of interest you pay will stay the same over the period of the loan.
+This can make it easier to budget.
 If you chose a variable rate loan the interest rate may fluctuate.

-You can choose how long you’d like to take to repay the loan, and in some cases make overpayments or repay the loan in full before the end of the agreement without penalty, but you need to check this is available on any loans you look at.
+You can choose how long you’d like to take to repay the loan.
+And in some cases you can make overpayments or repay the loan in full before the end of the agreement without penalty.
+If this is something you'll want to do, make sure you check this is available on any loans you look at.

 Personal loans can be useful when you want to borrow a relatively large amount and have a while to pay it back.
 A credit card might be better for short-term borrowing.

-You might consider a personal loan to spread the cost of a big purchase like buying a car, paying for a wedding or for home improvements like getting a new kitchen or bathroom.
+You might consider a personal loan to spread the cost of a big purchase like:

 Personal loans can also be used to consolidate existing debts into one monthly repayment.
 This can be convenient in terms of having only one monthly payment to deal with, but bear in mind that extending your debt could mean you end up paying more interest.